Born

 that included the Bell home and cemetery.
 She

-remained at the old homestead up until her death in 1837.
+remained at the old homestead up until her death in 1838.
+She is

 and some of their children.